CintBX/TheOvertime_App/README.md

 ## UI:
 - x Bootstrap -> formatting
-- Icons from Fontawesome
+- x Icons from Glyphicons
 - x Update the styles for forms

 ## Refactors
-- x Create full_name method for users
-- Refactor user association integration test in post_spec# TheOvertime_App
-- Refactor posts form for admin user with status
+- x Refactor posts/_form for admin user with status
-- Fix post_spec.rb:52 to have correct user reference, and not require update